-While the largest wind power projects may have a marginal price advantage, it’s also true that big wind farms, unlike smaller ones, aren’t compatible with ownership structures that deliver greater economic benefits to the local community.
+A final consideration is that big wind farms, unlike smaller ones, aren’t compatible with ownership structures that deliver greater economic benefits to the local community.
 Since sub-5-megawatt wind projects may be able to compete at a different price point, having community ownership may prove more economically lucrative (even with a slightly higher electricity price) than purchasing power from a remote wind farm.

 Limits to Scale in Solar

 The question of scale economies in solar has been both a technological and an economic one.
 As mentioned before, the contention in the late 2000s was that concentrating solar thermal power plant technology would outstrip solar photovoltaics (PV) because the latter was marginally more efficient (at the point of generation) and could incorporate energy storage.